 An x-ray involves the passing of an x-ray beam through a specific part of the body to produce an image.
 Images are acquired, displayed and stored electronically.
 The images are reviewed and interpreted by a specialist in the field known as a Radiologist.
-A Radiologist is a trained physician who has taken further specialty training in Radiology.
+A Radiologist is a trained physician who has taken further speciality training in Radiology.

 The results are communicated to the physician who ordered the x-ray.
-X-rays are ordered of many parts of the body and for a wide variety of purposes, for example: hands, feet, knees, toes, spines, chest and for a large number of more specialized examinations.
+X-rays are ordered of many parts of the body and for a wide variety of purposes, for example, hands, feet, knees, toes, spines, chest and for a large number of more specialized examinations.

 All of our “x-ray” technical staff are certified under the Ontario College of Medical Radiation Technologists.

 Met Campus - Diagnostic Imaging Department, Ground Floor

 Ouellette Campus - Diagnostic Imaging Department, Ground Floor